oVirt/ovirt-site/source/event/workshop/global-workshops.html.md

 *   Submit all information the Linux Foundation for printed materials and website.

 While we have not yet been given a deadline for these action items, it would be best to get the information together sooner rather than later.

+### NetApp Campus Workshop 2013

+Details for this workshop are still to be confirmed, with a target date of January 22-24, 2013 at [NetApp's Sunnyvale, California, US headquarters](http://maps.google.com/maps/place?cid=7052473688898245753&q=netapp+headquarters+sunnyvale&hl=en&t=h&cd=1&cad=src:ppiwlink&ei=PLyqT72BNsf9kAXkxpzeBA&sig2=DivLR8aVzWexkjnlAxpuGw&dtab=2).

+### Intel Campus Workshop 2013

+Details for this workshop are still to be confirmed, though we have confirmed the date for it as March 20-21, 2013.
+The workshop will be held at Intel's Shanghai campus.